Gangonator/org.openhab.binding.shelly/README.md

 * channel name meter.totalWatts changed to meter.totalKWH (returns kw/h, not Watts)
 * fixed update scheduling on exceptions (e.g. HT not reachable)
 * re-added OnOffType for Roller Control (so you could send OPEN or ON / CLOSE or OFF / STOP)
+* fix for RGBW2.meterWatts (avoid exception when .is_valid is not included the the device response)
+* Activation of Channel Cache is deplayed for 60s to make sure that Persinstence restore is already done
 * logging revised (include device name on most logs), more details about the bundle on startup